Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 ‘The Architect’ signed a developmental contract with WWE back in 2010 and he worked on the FCW which is the developmental territory of WWE back in those days.
 He won multiple championships in the FCW including FCW Florida Heavyweight Championship.
 He later transitioned to NXT which later became WWE’s developmental territory where he also became the inaugural NXT Champion.

 In 2012, he made a triumphant WWE main roster debut along with Roman Reigns and Dean Ambrose.
 It was the Survivor Series pay per view event of the mentioned year where CM Punk was defending the WWE Championship against John Cena and Ryback.
 The Shield appeared out of nowhere and they beat down Ryback.
 It helped CM Punk to earn the victory and retain the WWE title.
+The Shield continued their dominant run until mid 2014 when Rollins betrated his partners

 The Shield is indeed one of the best faction in WWE history and all the members of it went on to win World Championships in the future.
 Seth Rollins was the first Shield member to win the World Champion in WWE.
 He also confirmed WWE Grand Slam by his name in April, 2018 after he secured his first Intercontinental Championship win.

 In 2014, The Shield disbanded after Rollins betrayed his stable mates Dean Ambrose and Roman Reigns.
 This move also made sure Rollins’ heel turn.
 He had famous feuds with both of his former teammates in different occasions.
 Rollins has worked as both heel and babyface and he had been successful in both characters.
+Right now he is working as a fan favorite babyface.

 As mentioned above, Rollins started wrestling in 2005 at the age of 19 only.
 He worked on the Independent circuit and also on the Ring of Honor before joining WWE.
 After becoming a top indie darling, he got to join Ring of Honor in 2007 where he became a top star.
 He had been a former ROH World Champion as well as a two times ROH World Tag Team Champion.
+He also won other big titles from the independent curcuit.

 Rollins got the biggest break of his career in 2010 when WWE, the biggest giant in the business came in search of his signature.
 He started working in the FCW aka Florida Championship Wrestling which was the development territory back then.
 He won multiple championships in the FCW.

 After FCW rebranded with NXT, Rollins transitioned to the new developmental brand.
 He became the inaugural NXT Champion after he defeated Jinder Mahal on the final of the Gold Rush tournament which crowned the first ever NXT Champion.
 But he did not have to stay in NXT for long as a main roster call up for him was edging near.
+But soon after their victory over Evoltion, The Shield disbanded

 At Survivor Series 2012, he made his main roster debut as a member of the famous WWE faction The Shield.
 He teamed up with Dean Ambrose and Roman Reigns and attacked Ryback during the triple threat WWE Championship main event.
 This sudden attack helped CM Punk to pin John Cena and retain the WWE title.
 This was a pretty impactful debut.